rillonline/writing/kearsarge/kearsarge.md

 I had not noticed if I received any messages.
 I checked.
 There were two from Josh, the second one sounded urgent.
 I realized he must think I was in danger, dead or otherwise unable to answer.
-I asked Susan to ramp up the notification signals and messaged Josh immediately.
+I ramedp up my notification signals and messaged Josh immediately.
 We set up a voice link.

 "Ronnie, I was panicked you didn't answer," Josh said when I was